Workplace relations is an important part of any business that engages a workforce, and is an area that is increasingly coming under public scrutiny.

 An ESOP allows employees to own a part of the company they work for, by providing employees with shares or certain other interests in the relation to their employment.
 The express intention is that employees will think and act like business owners and see the business with a new perspective.

-You can find out more about planning for successful leaders of tomorrow in your business.
+You can find out more about planning for successful leaders of tomorrow in your business here.

-As registered IRE Auditors, we have prepared a step by step procedure for the IRE certification process for ACT government building & construction work.
-If you need to arrange current IRE certificates for your own organisation or sub-contractors working on your projects, we can help.
-We will undertake an IRE audit and issue certificates to ensure that you can provide the ACT Government with your services.
-Critical timeframes can be affected if a current IRE certificate is not in place.
+As a registered Code Auditor, Snedden Hall & Gallop has prepared a step-by-step procedure for the Code certification process for ACT government contracts.
+If you need to arrange a current Code certificate for your own organisation or sub-contractors working on your projects, we can help.
+We will undertake a Code audit and issue certificates to ensure that you can provide the ACT Government with your services.
+Critical timeframes can be affected if a current Code certificate is not in place.
 We will use our resources to meet any critical deadlines that ensure your project will not be delayed.

 1 / 4